YuheiNakasaka/renchin/README.md

 # Renchin

-Renchin is a convinient cli wrapper to convert movie to image/movie/gif or convert image to image/movie/gif with imagemagick and ffmpeg.
+Renchin is a convinient cli wrapper library to convert movie to image/movie/gif or convert image to image/movie/gif with imagemagick and ffmpeg.

 ## Requirements